-Jane Austen was an English novelist whose wrote 6 novels revealing life in the late 18th century.
-Her works of romantic fiction, set among the landed gentry, earned he the place as one of the most widely read writers in English Literature.
-Her books including Pride and Prejudice and Emma have adapted into stage plays, tv series and film, despite publishing her work anonymously during her short lifetime.
+Jane Austen was an English novelist who wrote 6 novels revealing life in the late 18th century.
+Her works of romantic fiction, set among the landed gentry, earned her the place as one of the most widely read writers in English Literature.
+Her books including Pride and Prejudice and Emma have adapted into stage plays, tv-series and films, despite publishing her work anonymously during her short lifetime.
 Over 200 years since her death, her face is now on the £10 note.

 Becoming Jane (2007) tells the story of Jane Austen’s life, refusing to marry purely for money and embarking on her writing career.